About The Magazine ANTIQUES

 Digital Manager and Editorial Research Associate

-Sarah works on research and fact-checking for ANTIQUES.
-She also oversees social media.
+Sarah oversees ANTIQUES's digital editorial output and serves as fact-checker for ANTIQUES.
+She also writes our popular Antique of the Day social media series.
 She holds a postgraduate qualification in Design History from the University of Oxford and comes to ANTIQUES from the museum world.

 MARTIN MINERVA